 Encouraging staff members to talk about their mental health is an important forward step for any organisation, but any goodwill generated by these conversations is sure to be lost if they are not followed up by robust practical support.

-People with mental health conditions are capable of achieving professional excellence in any role, but will sometimes need their employer to offer reasonable adjustments to help alleviate their stress and perform at their best.
-This might include flexible hours and home working options, or potentially a shift in job responsibilities to help the individual steer clear of tasks they find hard to cope with; it could also include allowing time off for appointments or recuperation.
+People with mental health conditions are capable of achieving professional excellence in any role, but will sometimes need their employer to offer reasonable adjustments to help reduce stress they're under and perform at their best.
+Making reasonable adjustments might include offering flexible working hours and home working options, or potentially a shift in job responsibilities to help the individual steer clear of tasks they find hard to cope with; it could also include allowing time off for appointments or recuperation.

 Lanes Group Ltd,